FormidableLabs/chai-jq/README.md

 explicit `style` properties for a match.
 May still have other wonky corner cases.

+*PhantomJS Note*: PhantomJS also is fairly wonky and unpredictable with respect to CSS / styles, especially those that come from CSS classes and not explicity `style` attributes.

 ```js
 expect($("<div style=\"width: 50px; border: 1px dotted black;\" />"))
   .to.have.$css("width", "50px").and